postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo.md

 ### Connecting to an on-premises repository

-> Use the [Postman desktop app](/docs/getting-started/installation-and-updates/) to connect to a local Git repository.
+> Use the [Postman desktop app](/docs/getting-started/installation-and-updates/) to connect to an on-premises Git repository.
 You can't use the [Postman web app](https://learning.postman.com/docs/getting-started/installation-and-updates/#using-the-postman-web-app).

 To connect an GitHub Enterprise Server, GitLab Self-Managed, or Azure DevOps Server repository hosted on-premises: